NxPKG/khulnasoft-docs/content/magic-transit/_partials/_traffic-steering.md

 # Traffic steering

-$1 uses a static configuration to route traffic through Anycast tunnels using the [Generic Routing Encapsulation (GRE)]($2) and [Internet Protocol Security (IPsec)]($4) protocols from Cloudflare’s global network to your network, and from your network to Cloudflare’s global network.
+$1 uses a static configuration to route traffic through Anycast tunnels using the [Generic Routing Encapsulation (GRE)]($2) and [Internet Protocol Security (IPsec)]($4) protocols from Khulnasoft’s global network to your network, and from your network to Khulnasoft’s global network.

-$1 steers traffic along tunnel routes based on priorities you define in the Cloudflare dashboard or via API.
+$1 steers traffic along tunnel routes based on priorities you define in the Khulnasoft dashboard or via API.

 The example in this diagram has three tunnel routes.
 Tunnels 1 and 2 have the top priority routes, and Tunnel 3 has a secondary priority route.